olajio/es_role_updates/readme.md

 ## Rolling Back

 Every run creates a backup.
-If something goes wrong, here's how to restore a role:
+If something goes wrong, see the [rollback guide](https://github.com/olajio/es_role_updates/blob/main/rollback_guide.md) for how to restore the original role configuration from the backup.